Fall Color Update 2017

 10/24 Peak fall color has come and is quickly falling off the trees with the gusty wind and rain.
 This is the end of fall and the last post to this page for 2017.
 Come back in 2018!

 10/17 I can finally give you a colorful update!
 Sault Ste.
-Marie still has a little green, but over 75% of the three in town have changed color.
-Heading west is far more colorful Paradise is at peak if not slightly past peak.
-The weekend’s rain and wind-ravaged some of the trees so the area is already starting to lose what little bit of fall we got.
-Don’t delay if your heading up this weekend this will most likely be your last chance at fall color.
+Marie still has a little green, but over 75% of the trees in town have changed color.
+Heading west is far more colorful Paradise at peak if not slightly past peak.
+The weekend’s rain and wind ravaged some of the trees so the area is already starting to lose what little bit of fall we got.
+Don’t delay if your heading up this weekend; this will most likely be your last chance at fall color.

 10/13 We are slowly making our way towards peak color.
 Today, our color saturation ranges from 40-50% depending on the area.
 Sault Ste.
 Marie generally has less color than Point Iroquois and Tahquamenon as I write this.
 Colder, more fall-like weather will help to expedite the process, and we are looking at peak color occurring sometime next week.

 10/10 Not much has changed, yet.
 We are still hovering around 25-35% color saturation from Sault Ste.
 Marie to Point Iroquois Lighthouse.
 From my discussions with our in-house meteorologist, this year’s color is slightly later than last year’s, but not by much.
 Fall weather is creeping in, so we hope to see more color next week.
 Stay tuned for continuous updates on fall color in the Eastern Upper Peninsula.